 Muskoka is Ontario’s most sought after cottage country.
 The region, located 3 hours drive north of Toronto, was recently dubbed “Malibu of the North,” as marvellous lakeside mansions play home to A-List celebrities such as Martin Short, Goldie Hawn, Steven Spielberg and Tom Hanks.

 Muskoka stretches from Gravenhurst to the entrance of Algonquin Park, ranked as one of the best Canadian road trip routes.
-The pristine freshwater lakes in Muskoka make it one of Canada’s most sought after spots to rent a cottage, camp or cozy up at a luxury resort such as Taboo Resort.
+The pristine freshwater lakes in Muskoka make it one of Canada’s most sought after spots to rent a cottage, camp or cozy up at a luxury resort.

 Muskoka is a great place to visit year round.
 In the winter head to Muskoka to enjoy snowshoeing, downhill skiing, cross country skiing, ice skating and Canada’s favourite pastime, hockey on a frozen over lake.
 Come Spring and Summer, Muskoka’s lakes fill with water-sports lovers on motorboats, sailboats, canoes and kayaks.
 Fall is my favourite time of the year to visit Muskoka as the trees transform into a jaw-dropping cavalcade of colours.